-Additional Sanctions: Possible Legislative, Administrative, and Multilateral Action in world oil prices or a backlash among key U.S. partners that would fracture international solidarity against Iran.
-Some in the 112th Congress believe that the cumulative effects of U.S. and international sanctions-even after the EU embargo and other steps taken-remain insufficient to accomplish key U.S. policy goals toward Iran, and are advocating further steps.
+Some in the 112th Congress believe that the cumulative effect of U.S. and international sanctions-even after the EU embargo and other steps taken-remain insufficient to accomplish key U.S. policy goals toward Iran, and are advocating further steps.
 Still, the Administration prefers taking its own action-which it can calibrate to take into account the views of U.S. partner countries-rather than be bound by specific congressional requirements.